Suicide & Mental Health

 Grief is complicated and difficult.
 To be a family member or friend of someone who lost their life by suicide adds an additional level of complexity.
 Much of this is due to the stigma of suicide.
 I dedicate this post to those trying to survive after a loss by suicide and those living with so much pain that they have suicidal thoughts and/or intentions.

-Whenever there is a celebrity suicide, there’s also a slew of well-intentioned social media postings that remind friends/family that there is a loved one with a listening ear that is ready and waiting.
+One thing I've noticed is that whenever there is celebrity suicide, there’s also a slew of well-intentioned social media postings that remind friends/family that there is a loved one with a listening ear that is ready and waiting.

 I am not the first to say this